Walter-Stroebel/JParticle/README.md

         Cloud c = new Cloud("Bearer youraccesstoken", true, false);

 This will start a background task to receive events from the Particle Cloud.
-You will see them scolling by on your standard output.

         System.out.println(c.devices); // will printout all devices you own.